 Dr. Chamberlain also has research interests in aging, including large population-based studies on the impact of multimorbidity and frailty on functional status, health care utilization and survival in older adults.

 Dr. Chamberlain is the scientific manager of the Rochester Epidemiology Project, a comprehensive medical records linkage system for patients residing in southern Minnesota and western Wisconsin.
-In addition, Dr. Chamberlain is an affiliate of the Population Health Science Program in the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery.
+In addition, Dr. Chamberlain is the associate scientific director of the Population Health Science Scholars Program in the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery.

 - Describing trends in cardiovascular disease occurrence such as atrial fibrillation, heart failure and acute coronary syndromes, as well as trends in adverse outcomes associated with these cardiovascular diseases